Readyville, Tennessee: History

 Two racially segregated schools were once in operation in the community during the twentieth century but are no longer standing.
-Construction on John Bragg Highway, which provides a direct connection between Murfreesboro and Woodbury while circumventing the central portion of Readyville, was completed in approximately 1992.
-The only way to travel between the two much larger cities by automobile in prior years was to pass through the heart of the community.
-As this is no longer necessary, traffic through the center of Readyville has dropped significantly.

-The community's only confirmed tornado touchdown happened on April 10, 2009, at 12:19 p.m.
-An F0 tornado was on the ground for 0.8 miles while it moved east across Locke Creek Rd, which lies to the east of the downtown area.
-Light storm damage also occurred during an unconfirmed F0 tornado touchdown on September 24, 2018.
+Construction on John Bragg Highway, which provides a direct connection between Murfreesboro and Woodbury while circumventing the central portion of Readyville, was completed in approximately 1992, causing traffic through the center of Readyville to drop significantly.
+The community's earliest confirmed tornado touchdown happened on April 10, 2009, at 12:19 p.m.
+An EF0 tornado was on the ground for 0.8 miles and caused minor damage while it moved east across Locke Creek Road, which lies to the east of the downtown area.

-Landmarks

-In addition to the Readyville Mill, Post Office, Charles Ready House, and Uncle Dave Macon House (which lies about five miles to the southwest), the community currently has a market, barber, florist, lumber yard, upholstery shop, and photography studio near the downtown area.
-Several churches and cemeteries, notably absent from the center, can be found in the surrounding areas.
-Readyville's most noticeable landmark, Pilot Knob, can be spotted from several miles away.
+On April 1, 2023, at approximately 1:55 a.m., Readyville was struck by a strong EF2 tornado with winds estimated at 130 mph.
+The bulk of the downtown area was heavily damaged or destroyed, including the Readyville Mill, Charles Ready House, post office, market, and numerous homes.
+Two people were injured.
+The following day, the American Red Cross and nearly 800 volunteers showed up for recovery efforts.

 Photo Gallery

+Several buildings in town, as photographed in 2020: